ICAP Server Integration

 The Internet Content Adaptation Protocol (ICAP) is a lightweight protocol designed to enhance transparent proxy servers by offloading tasks like virus scanning and content filtering to dedicated ICAP servers.
 This allows web servers to focus on HTTP traffic, improving efficiency.
 ICAP leverages edge devices to deliver specialized services such as ad insertion, content translation, and multi-AV scanning.

-Our ICAP server mediates between ICAP clients (such as proxy servers, firewalls, or VPNs) and the Glasswall Halo service.
+Our ICAP server mediates between ICAP clients (such as proxy servers, firewalls, or gateways) and the Glasswall Halo service.
 When a file passes through the ICAP client, it is sent to Glasswall Halo for sanitization via ICAP before returning to the client.

 This ensures complete protection of content traversing your zero-trust boundaries, whether incoming or outgoing from your environments.